logo

 Ideas for Generating New Revenue Streams for NYC

-On March 18th, the Center for an Urban Future will hold a forum that will explore opportunities to develop new dedicated revenue streams or to boost existing revenues in the face of a multi-billion-dollar budget gap and possible cuts in federal funding.
+On March 18th, the Center for an Urban Future held a forum that explored opportunities to develop new dedicated revenue streams or to boost existing revenues in the face of a multi-billion-dollar budget gap and possible cuts in federal funding.

 Tags: revenue generation